eumetsat/altimetry-applications/README.md

-# Learn OLCI
+# Altimetry

-The **learn-olci** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the capability of the Ocean and Land Colour Instrument (OLCI), carried by the Sentinel-3 satellites, and to help users begin to work with its data at level-1B and level-2.
+The **Altimetry** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the capability of the altimeter instruments (SRAL and Poseidon-4), carried by the Sentinel-3 and Sentinel-6 satellites, and to help users begin to work with its data at level-1B and level-2.

 For any questions about this repository, please contact ops@eumetsat.int.